Dr Lotte Hughes: Principal Investigator (formerly of The Open University)

 Dr Gordon Onyango Omenya: Consultant

-Gordon works as an Assistant Lecturer in History at Pwani University, Kilifi, Kenya.
-He recently completed his PhD at the Universite de Pau in France where he prepared a thesis in history titled The Relations Between Asian and African Communities: A Comparative Study of Western and Nyanza Provinces of Kenya.
+Gordon is employed as a Lecturer in History at Kenyatta University, Nairobi.
+He undertook his PhD studies at the Universite de Pau in France, producing a thesis entitled The Relations Between Asian and African Communities: A Comparative Study of Western and Nyanza Provinces of Kenya.
 His research interests include popular culture, gender and governance issues.
 Gordon has participated in a number of research projects including Poverty, Resource Accessibility, and spatial Mobility in East Africa; Modern Lifestyle in East Africa; Heritage, Museums and Memorialisation in Kenya; Fighting the Mau Mau: The British Army and the Counter-Insurgency in the Kenya Emergency and Topic-Secret Agent: A History of Intelligence and Espionage in Kenya 1900-1999.

 Dr Harriet Deacon: Consultant